 You should also ensure that you have a model for creating a reliable feedback loop.
 The longevity of your app can depend on how attentively you listen to customers, and how effectively you incorporate any resulting changes to future releases and updates.

 - Don’t jump the gun with announcementsResist the urge to find the nearest proverbial digital megaphone once you’ve almost finished the development stages of your app.
 Keep your cards relatively close to your chest and be sure to keep your release date in mind.
-“There are no hard rules about the right timing, it comes down to how many tweaks are needed and unexpected surprises you come across during the dry-run.”
+“There are no hard rules about the right timing,” Engelvuori notes.
+“It comes down to how many tweaks are needed and unexpected surprises you come across during the dry-run.”

-8. Marina also points out, “Marketers should ensure the final app is hosted on web pages that are search engine optimised based on keywords relevant to both the app and your target audience.”
+- Keep SEO in mindMarina also points out: “Marketers should ensure the final app is hosted on web pages that are search engine optimised based on keywords relevant to both the app and your target audience.”
 These are the basic building blocks of search engine optimisation (SEO), which can make it easier for people who are looking for the service you provide to find you, whether or not they already know your brand’s name.
 This may also help your visibility within the app store.

 To harness your own brand of expertise in marketing and tech, apply at salttransfer.wpengine.com and prepare to walk through exciting doors.